-50 Halloween Trivia Questions and Answers for a Night of Spooktacular Fun
+50 Halloween Trivia Questions and Answers for Spooktacular Fun

-There’s a lot to love about Halloween—Halloween party games, the best Halloween movies, dressing up in the best Halloween costumes, playing Halloween bingo, bobbing for apples, and indulging in a bit of Halloween trivia!
+There’s a lot to love about Halloween: playing Halloween party games, watching the best Halloween movies, dressing up in Halloween costumes (or maybe as Halloween monsters), playing Halloween bingo, solving Halloween riddles and indulging in a bit of Halloween trivia!
 But how much do you really know about Halloween in the first place?
-The October holiday may be one of the most popular holidays in the United States now, but Halloween has very international origins and a rich history.
-There’s actually a lot of fascinating Halloween trivia that you’ve probably never learned, going back to the history and touching on some of the most popular traditions tied to the holiday.
+The October holiday may be one of the most popular holidays in the United States now, but the origin of Halloween actually has quite a rich international history.

 Historical Halloween trivia